-In Utica Rehabilitation & Nursing Center, 14.66% Percentage of Patients
+In Utica Rehabilitation & Nursing Center, 22.86% of Patients

-This tells you the percentage of patients that needed increased assistance with activities of daily living over time.
-Higher levels of needing for assistance with activities of daily living could indicate decline of a resident's health.
+This indicates the percentage of patients who required additional assistance with activities of daily living over time.
+Higher levels of dependence on staff for assistance with ADL's may indicate decline of a patient's health.

 Ability to Keep Residents Mobile

-In Utica Rehabilitation & Nursing Center, 18.82% Percentage of Residents
+In Utica Rehabilitation & Nursing Center, 20.33% of Residents

-This is the percentage of patients that maintained mobility over time.
-Optimizing mobility is often a good sign for residents' health.
+This is the percent of residents who retained mobility levels over time.
+Preserving mobility can be a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Utica Rehabilitation & Nursing Center, 18.82 Percentage of Residents Rehospitalized
+In Utica Rehabilitation & Nursing Center, 20.33% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Utica Rehabilitation & Nursing Center, 8.77 Percentage of Patients
+In Utica Rehabilitation & Nursing Center, 19.25% of Patients

-This tells you the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-There is typically a correlation between fewer emergency room visits and the overall quality of short-term care.
+This metric is a measure of the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+Avoiding emergency medical situations is one way to gauge the well-being of patients during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-In Utica Rehabilitation & Nursing Center, 74.71% Percentage of Resident
+In Utica Rehabilitation & Nursing Center, 92.82% of Resident

 Scores for Utica, NY